svey-xyz/svey-xyz/README.md

 ## Hey! 👋 I'm [@svey](https://svey.xyz) online, and `Hayden` if you know me 🌎.

-I'm an artist and network nerd, turned web developer; which puts me in a unique position to offer highly attuned design language **&** performant web based products.
+I'm an artist and network nerd, turned web developer; which puts me in a unique position to offer a highly attuned design language **&** performant web based products.

 I am currently working on expanding my online presence 🧑‍💻, so don't worry if you can't fine much out there right now...
 More coming soon!
 <br><br>